mihaelpuljak/one-click-hugo-cms/site/content/products/_index.md

     We left POC project phase and just hit long go-to-market road.
 Be our supporter and partner - feel free to contact us.
   plans:
-    - description: Rental and consulting.
+    - description: Rental
       items:
         - We offer rental of the next generation of XR hardware
-      plan: Equipment rental + consulting
+      plan: Consulting
       price: call.
     - description: 3D scanning.
       items:
         - Offering 3D modelling and scanning for your showcase.
-      plan: Building your items + consulting
+      plan: Integration
       price: call.
     - description: Developing
       items:
-        - >-
-          We will develop custom solution for you and integrate it with your own systems.
+        - We will make a custom solution for you.
-      plan: Complete solution including hardware
+      plan: Development
-      price: call
+      price: call.
 ---